 - A video for a company that displays the viewer’s closest store location

 - The language in the video changing based on the country where it’s viewed

 The Dynamic Customer Engagement Solution

 It’s critical for businesses to create an engagement strategy that can evolve and change with their customers.
-Personalized Videos are the perfect tool to engage customers with the data that matters most to them in a fun to watch video — driving customer satisfaction, retention and better business results.
+Personalised Videos are the perfect tool to engage customers with the data that matters most to them in a fun to watch video — driving customer satisfaction, retention and better business results.

 But when you have a customer base spanning hundreds of thousands, all with different needs and interests, tailoring the way you interact with every customer can be a challenge.
-That’s why the top enterprises are leveraging the Next Generation Video Platform, able to deliver Personalized Videos at scale.
+That’s why the top enterprises are leveraging the Next Generation Video Platform, able to deliver Personalised Videos at scale.

 With a fully open platform, you have the option to either let us handle the details — or DIY.
 And with existing integrations among the most popular CRMs, including Salesforce and HubSpot, it’s easy to streamline your workflow while revamping your business communications.
 Ready to take dynamic customer engagement to the next level?
 Let’s talk.

 Gartner, “Rethink Customer Experience for a Disrupted World With the CX CORE Model: A Gartner Trend Insight Report”, Don Scheibenreif and Marcus Blosch, 16 February 2022.